brutus-the-homeschooler/Capstone/README.md

 |      |-- City of Dublin American Community Survey Dictionary.xlsx  # Additional data or documentation File contains all dictionaries and methodology for variables
 |-- Scripts/
 |    |-- acs_data_to_sqlite.py  # Python script to fetch ACS data and save to SQLite
+|    |-- EDA/
+|        |-- contains .ipynb and .py files to start preliminary EDA
 |    |-- Sample/
 |        |-- contains .ipynb, .py, and .r files to show how to connect to acsse2022.db
 ```

 ## How to Use